SERVICES

 Photos of a before and after showing a Revision Asian Rhinoplasty with rib cartilage and DCF (diced cartilage fascia).
 The patient underwent rhinoplasty with another surgeon using a synthetic implant which gave her nose a very unnatural appearance.
 A diced cartilage fascia (DCF) graft was used to achieve subtle augmentation of the bridge to create a straighter and more refined profile while the tip was projected and refined to create a smaller, more defined nasal appearance.

-Asian rhinoplasty procedure, with rib cartilage and diced cartilage fascia (DCF), to extend and enhance the nose.
+Asian cosmetic nose procedure, with rib cartilage and diced cartilage fascia (DCF), to extend and enhance the nose.
 A septal extension graft, extended spreader grafts and tip refining grafts were used to project and reshape the nose tip.
 To augment the dorsum, a diced cartilage fascia (DCF) graft was used.
 (Before and After)

 Before and after photo of a Revision Asian Rhinoplasty with rib cartilage and DCF (diced cartilage fascia).
 The patient underwent rhinoplasty with another surgeon using a synthetic implant, and developed bumpy calcifications while also thinning the skin and giving the nose a very unnatural appearance.
 A diced cartilage fascia (DCF) graft was used to achieve subtle augmentation of the bridge to create a straighter and more refined profile while the tip was projected and refined to create a smaller, more defined nasal appearance.